• Skip to primary navigation

 Jump to Recipe

-Now I know many people don't get excited about green beans but let me tell you, this harissa green beans and tomatoes is so delicious.
+Now I know many people don't get excited about green beans but let me tell you, these harissa green beans with tomatoes are so delicious.
 If you give green beans lots of flavor and cook them properly, they are really delicious.

-I make some combination of green beans and tomatoes all summer long because I grow both of them in my garden and I always get a big bounty.
+I make some combination of green beans all summer long because I grow both of them in my garden and I always get a big bounty.

 Ingredients